-FORM 10 -Q Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 1934 6 (d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended S September 30, 2015 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 1934 6 (d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission file number : 001-33221 HERON THERAPI (Exact name of registrant as spec • Delaware (State or other jurisdiction of incorporation or organization) 94-2875566 (I.R.S.
-Employer Identification No.) 123 Saginaw Drive Redwood City, CA (Address of principal executive offices) 94063 (Zip Code) Registrant's telephone number, including g area code: (650) 366-2626 Indicate by check mark whether the registrant: (1) has filed all reports required to be fiduring the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically and posted be submitted and posted pursuant to Rule 405 of Regulation S-T ( $\S$ 232.405 of this chargesistrant was required to submit and post such files).
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated definitions of "large accelerated filer," "accelerated filer" and "smaller reporting comp Large accelerated filer Accelerated filer $oximes$ Non-accelerated filer $\Box$ (Do not check if a smaller reporting company) Smaller reporting company $\Box$ indicate by check mark whether the registrant is a shell company (as defined in Rule 1 2b-2 of the Exchange Act).
-Yes □ No ⊠ The number of shares of the registrant's common stock, par value \$0.01 per share, outs standing as of October 26, 2015 was 35,970,990.
+FORM 10-Q Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2016 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001-33221 HERON THERAPEUTICS, INC. (Exact name of registrant as specified in its charter) Delaware 94-2875566 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 123 Saginaw Drive Redwood City, CA (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (650) 366-2626 ndicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing equirements for the past 90 days.
+Yes 🗵 No 🗆 ndicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the egistrant was required to submit and post such files).
+Yes 🗵 No 🗆 ndicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the lefinitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer  Accelerated filer 🗆 Non-accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company \Box ndicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵 The number of shares of the registrant's common stock, par value \$0.01 per share, outstanding as of April 26, 2016 was 36,658,139.